Kempegowda International Airport: Terminal 2

 The airport's second terminal was designed as a tribute to the 'Garden City' title of Bengaluru by Skidmore, Owings & Merrill, and was constructed by Larsen & Toubro.
 Construction of the first phase commenced in 2018, but the project faced delays owing to the COVID-19 pandemic.
-It was inaugurated on 11 November 2022 by Prime Minister Narendra Modi, and began operations in January 2023.
+It was inaugurated on 11 November 2022 by Prime Minister of India Narendra Modi, and began operations in January 2023.
 The first phase of Terminal 2, built at a cost of ₹5000 crore, is 255000 m2 and will help augment the capacity of the airport by an additional 25 million passengers per annum.
 The second phase of Terminal 2 is under construction to increase capacity by an additional 20 million passengers per annum.

 Arrivals are situated on the ground floor, while departures are on the first floor.
 The first phase of Terminal 2 features 95 check-in counters, 17 security lanes, 9 baggage claim belts, 34 conventional and 6 electronic immigration gates.
 With provisions for Code-F gates to handle larger aircraft like the Airbus A380 and the Boeing 747-8, the first phase of Terminal 2 began domestic operations on 15 January 2023, with Star Air Flight 117 (S5117) to Kalaburagi being the first scheduled flight to use the new terminal.
 On 12 September 2023, Terminal 2 began handling all international operations, with Saudia Flight 867 (SV867) from Jeddah operating the first international arrival and subsequent departure.
 In addition to handling all international operations, Terminal 2 also handles all domestic flights operated by Air India, Air India Express and Star Air.